Welcome to People’s Church Lifespan Religious Education Program!

 - and to show how are where our Unitarian Universalist values are shared with people of other faiths and traditions.

-Our preschool class is using a curriculum called The Rainbow Connection,which uses popular storybooks to teach Unitarian Universalist values and principles.
+Our preschool class used a curriculum called The Rainbow Connection,which uses popular storybooks to teach Unitarian Universalist values and principles.
 At the preschool age, children begin to understand the concepts of justice and fairness and begin to learn about what is “right” and “wrong”, or “good” and “bad”.
 Story books are chosen to help illustrate the values supported by parents.

 The goals for this program include: